CeciliaRuiSun/FSND-Capstone/README.md

 # FSND Final Project

-## Snack App
+## Gourmet App
+As a foreigner living in the country, who also likes delicious food, I often have problems choosing a snack or the right cooking ingredient in front of numorous options.
+As a result, I developed this app that gathers comments from consumers to help people like me find the right food they want.

-Snack App is used to display various kinds of snacks by categories, as with comments from consumers.
+Gourmet App is used to display various kinds of items by categories, as with comments from consumers.
 The application function includes:
-1. Display snacks.
-A snack (or item) should have its' brand, category and comment from consumers
+1. Display item.
+An item should have its' brand, category and comment from consumers
-2. Update snacks
+2. Update item
-3. Delete snacks
+3. Delete item

 ## APIs
 GET `'/categories'`